ramin0011/Judo-Xamarin/README.md

 </dict>
 ```

-After you are all set up making an Apple Pay transaction is just as easy as before
+After you are all set up, making an Apple Pay transaction is just as easy as before.

-#### Payment
+#### Payments

-ApplePay
+Apple Pay
 ```

 //Construct the viewModel